How to Tile a Wall

 Place the tile into position before applying adhesive and spacers.
 If it is hard to apply the adhesive to the wall, apply it to the back of the tile instead.
 Remove the excess adhesive with your damp sponge, and if any dries on the tiles, a window scraper should carefully get that off.

 And there you have it.
 You have just finished tiling a wall, so know what to do if you want to tackle any other rooms in your home.
-Why not give your floors a refresh with tiles, too?
+Now you're an expert, why not give your floors a refresh with tiles, too?

 Ready for more DIY tips?

-Thank you for reading our Speedy Services guide on how to tile a wall, using a tile cutter to cut your tiles to size.
+Thank you for reading our Speedy Hire guide on how to tile a wall, using a tile cutter to cut your tiles to size.
 We hope you found it useful.

 If you are thinking of revamping your bathroom, check out our blog for some ideas to help refresh your space.